Posted On: 2020-10-15

 Eliminate one of these freedoms and our world would become darker and colder.
 (At this point, the candles are blown out by the Cubs one by one.
 As each is extinguished, the narrator says in turn:

 "Freedom of Speech, Freedom of Worship, Freedom from Want, and Freedom from Fear."
 When the room is in darkness, the Cub Scouts quickly shift their positions so that when the lights come on, the two Cubs are holding the flag high while the other two are saluting it.)
 In this world of potential cold and darkness, of rules by a few, stands the United States of America.
-Here the four freedoms do exist, and are an example for warmth and light for us.
+Here the four freedoms do exist and are an example of warmth and light for us.
 Please join us in singing "God Bless America".